Political views of J. K. Rowling: Reactions

-In July 2020, following the threat of legal action, British children's newssite The Day publicly apologised to Rowling after publishing an article that suggested her comments caused harm to and attacked transgender people, made comparisons between Rowling's views and those of Wagner on race and Picasso on women, and called for her work to be boycotted.
+In July 2020, following the threat of legal action, the British children's news website The Day publicly apologised to Rowling after publishing an article that suggested her comments caused harm to and attacked transgender people, made comparisons between Rowling's views and those of Richard Wagner on race and Pablo Picasso on women, and called for her work to be boycotted.
 The publication agreed to pay an undisclosed sum to a charity of Rowling's choice.
-Rowling returned her Robert F. Kennedy Human Rights Ripple of Hope Award in August 2020, after RFKHR president Kerry Kennedy called her statements "deeply troubling", "transphobic" and degrading towards transgender people.
-Rowling stated that she was "deeply saddened" to be returning the award, reiterating her admiration for Robert Kennedy, but said that no award "means so much to me that I would forfeit the right to follow the dictates of my own conscience."
+Rowling returned her Robert F. Kennedy Human Rights Ripple of Hope Award in August 2020, after the organisation's president Kerry Kennedy called her statements "deeply troubling", "transphobic" and degrading towards transgender people.
+Rowling stated that she was "deeply saddened" to be returning the award, reiterating her admiration for Robert F. Kennedy, but said that no award "means so much to me that I would forfeit the right to follow the dictates of my own conscience."

-Her comments towards transgender people were labelled as "cruel" and "anti-trans" by the media advocacy group GLAAD.
+Her comments towards transgender people were labelled "cruel" and "anti-trans" by the media advocacy group GLAAD.
 The fansites MuggleNet and The Leaky Cauldron have expressed criticism towards Rowling.

-In September 2020, a letter in support of Rowling, signed by 58 entertainers and authors, including Ian McEwan, actress Frances Barber, playwright Tom Stoppard and actor Griff Rhys Jones, was published in The Sunday Times.
+In September 2020 a letter in support of Rowling, signed by 58 entertainers and authors, including Ian McEwan, the actress Frances Barber, the playwright Tom Stoppard and the actor Griff Rhys Jones, was published in The Sunday Times.
 The letter condemned the "onslaught of abuse" directed at Rowling on social media, describing such behaviour as an "insidious, authoritarian and misogynistic trend".
-Actor Eddie Redmayne similarly condemned the abuse targeted at Rowling, whilst also condemning the abuse towards transgender people.
-Genderfluid comedian and actor Eddie Izzard stated that she does not consider Rowling transphobic and encouraged people to read Rowling's work about the topic.
-In an interview with New Statesman, philosopher and gender theorist Judith Butler agreed that Rowling should not be subject to abuse, but urged people to oppose any form of abuse against transgender people.
+The actor Eddie Redmayne similarly condemned the abuse targeted at Rowling, whilst also condemning the abuse towards transgender people.
+The genderfluid comedian and actor Eddie Izzard stated that she does not consider Rowling transphobic and encouraged people to read Rowling's work about the topic.
+In an interview with New Statesman, the philosopher and gender theorist Judith Butler agreed that Rowling should not be subject to abuse, but urged people to oppose any form of abuse against transgender people.

 Asexual people

-Rowling doesn't believe asexual people to be subject to discrimination and denies they belong in the LGBTQ community.
-She claimed asexuality doesn't exist and described asexual people as heterosexual people simply not wanting to have sex.
+Rowling does not believe asexual people are subject to discrimination nor that they belong in the LGBTQ community.
+She implied that asexuality is incompatible with romantic attraction, doubting how an asexual person can distinguish whether they are romantically gay or straight and described asexual people as merely being straight people who do not want to have sex.

-On International Asexuality Day (IAD) 2025, Rowling posted a IAD infographic by Switchboard accompanied by a sentence framing it as “fake oppression day”.
-She contrasted gay people getting killed in homophobic countries with asexuals, whom she described as straight people uninterested in sex just getting "ignored to death”.
-She incorporated "gender activists" and their "trans agenda" in her argument, and also described how, in her view, excluding people who merely dislike sex from "the gay category" was stigmatized.
-She also argued that asexual people couldn't determine whether they belong to the heterosexual or gay sexuality if they don't experience sexual attraction, confusing asexuality with aromanticism.
+On International Asexuality Day (IAD) 2025, Rowling posted an IAD infographic by Switchboard accompanied by a sentence framing it as "fake oppression day".
+She contrasted the murder of gay people in homophobic countries with asexuals, whom she claimed merely get "ignored to death".
+She incorporated "gender activists" and their "trans agenda" in her argument, and also described how, in her view, excluding people who merely dislike sex from "the gay category" was stigmatised.